utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 #### Stop All Zones

-Immediately terminate all zone and clear the running queue.
+Immediately terminate all zones and clear the running queue.

 <hr class="double">